sonertari/SSLproxy/README.md

 In order to maximize the chances that a connection can be successfully split, SSLproxy does not verify upstream server certificates.
-Instead, all certificates including self-signed are accepted and if the expected hostname signalled in SNI is missing from the server certificate, it will be added to dynamically forged certificates.
+Instead, all certificates including self-signed are accepted and if the expected hostname signaled in SNI is missing from the server certificate, it will be added to dynamically forged certificates.

 SSLproxy does not automagically redirect any network traffic.
-To actually implement a proxy, you also need to redirect the traffic to the system running \fBsslproxy\fP.
-Your options include running \fBsslproxy\fP on a legitimate router, ARP spoofing, ND spoofing, DNS poisoning, deploying a rogue access point (e.g. using hostap mode), physical recabling, malicious VLAN reconfiguration or route injection, /etc/hosts modification and so on.
+To actually implement a proxy, you also need to redirect the traffic to the system running SSLproxy.
+Your options include running SSLproxy on a legitimate router, ARP spoofing, ND spoofing, DNS poisoning, deploying a rogue access point (e.g. using hostap mode), physical recabling, malicious VLAN reconfiguration or route injection, /etc/hosts modification and so on.

 As SSLproxy is based on SSLsplit, this is a modified SSLsplit README file.